 Design Tool: omg-img.
 When Adding Icon Is a Piece of CakeDesign Tool: omg-img.
 When Adding Icon Is a Piece of Cake The issue of D4U Review introducing a service omg-img enabling users to embed icons they need right into the HTML for web pages.

-There are so many things happening in design community worldwide that sometimes it’s easy to get lost in the waterfall of new tools, plugins, updates, trends and services.
-That’s is why here in Design4Users we will prepare D4U Reviews – brief introductions which may be useful and helpful for our readers.
+There are so many things happening in the design community worldwide that sometimes it’s easy to get lost in the waterfall of new tools, plugins, updates, trends, and services.
+That is why here in Design4Users, we will prepare D4U reviews – brief introductions which may be useful and helpful for our readers.
 Let’s get started!